AHeuk/AHeuk/README.md

   - <b>Joining Red Hat Machine to Domain</b>

-<h2>🎉📜✨Certifications</h2>
+<h2> 🎉📜✨Certifications </h2>

-  - 👀 I’m interested in Learning about Hybrid Cloud and Cloud Computing
+  - ✅ I’m interested in Learning about Hybrid Cloud and Cloud Computing
-  - 🌱 I’m currently learning Server and Cloud Administration
+  - ✅ I’m currently learning Server and Cloud Administration
-  - 💞️ I’m looking to collaborate on a Private Cloud Using Hyper-V and Windows Server 2019
+  - ✅ I’m looking to collaborate on a Private Cloud Using Hyper-V and Windows Server 2019

 <h2>🔭📈Future Projects/Goals</h2>